ocpkn/OpenComputersMS/README.md

  `-d`: Dark mode.

- `-n`: Mines are placed after the first tile is cleared.
+ `-n`: Mines are placed after the first tile is cleared (no guess mode).

  `--t=<seconds>`: Timer mode.